imahdio/CSS-Essential-Training/02-Core Concepts/README.md

 set to-to start doing something in a determined or enthusiastic way

-formalize-to make something official , give (something) legal or formal status
+formalize-to make something official, give (something) legal or formal status

 supersede-to replace something, especially something older or more old-fashioned